SEA-ME/Fellowship/README.md

 SEA:ME is using GitHub as a tool for Learning Management Systems.
 Being a member of the SEA:ME organization on GitHub is a must for a SEA:ME fellow.
 ### Slack
 SEA:ME is using Slack.
 Chat with other fellows, community members, students and make big announcements.
 If you are not part of SEA:ME Slack server you are missing out a lot!
+### Notion
+SEA:ME Calendar is available on Notion.
+This could also be a platform to keep public record of our Fellows.
 ### Website (optional)
 At SEA:ME, we would love to showcase you as a fellow on our website.
 While it is not mandatory, we highly encourage you to provide us with your profile picture and a little professional description.
 It helps us increase our visibility in this universe!
 ### LinkedIn (optional)